steveklabnik/rust_for_rubyists/book/chapter-07.rst

 management task that is bidirectionally linked to main, but have it spin up children who are unlinked."
 Neato.

-Rust tasks are so lightweight that you can concievably spin up a ton of tasks, maybe even one per entity in your system.
+Rust tasks are so lightweight that you can conceivably spin up a ton of tasks, maybe even one per entity in your system.
 Servo_ is a prototype browser rendering engine from Mozilla, and it spins up a **ton** of tasks.
 Parallel rendering, parsing, downloading, everything.